 Head of national focal point: Mr Milan Krek

-The Spanish national focal point is located within the Government Delegation for the National Plan on Drugs, a government organisation under the auspice of the Ministry of Health, Social Policy and Equality.
+The Spanish national focal point is located within the Government Delegation for the National Plan on Drugs, a government organisation under the auspices of the Ministry of Health, Consumer Affairs and Welfare.
 The Government Delegation for the National Plan on Drugs is entrusted with coordination of different aspects of drug policy, ranging from drug trafficking to responses to the drug problem.

 Plaza de España, 17

 Tel. +34 91 822 61 25